RealOrangeOne/theorangeone.net/content/posts/traefik-basics/index.md

         - hsts
 ```

-The services is set to `ping@internal` just because routers need a service.
+The service is set to `ping@internal` because routers need a service.
 The ping service is built-in to Traefik, and just returns `200 OK` to all requests, not that it'll be hit, as the `redirectScheme` middleware will redirect traffic before it hits the service.

 Now, we just add our newly created file provider: